 Figure 11.
-Analysis printout of the retinal neuronal structure from a subject with AD.
-The analysis printouts of both GC-IPL and RNFL thickness include three types of thickness map, namely the thickness map, the deviation map, and the significance map.
-(A) The red and yellow super-pixels in the right deviation map (red arrows) indicate the RNFL thickness of these parts of the retina fell outside the 99% or within 95%–99% percentile range, respectively.
-Consistently, the decreased RNFL thickness of these regions is also indicated by the red and yellow sectors in the two significance maps, namely “RNFL quadrants” and “RNFL clock hours”.
-While the red sectors indicate the RNFL thickness fell outside the normal range (p&lt;1%), the yellow sector indicates borderline values (1%&lt;p&lt; 5%).
-All together, these maps suggest that the RNFL thickness was reduced in the AD subject.
-(B) The interpretation of the GC-IPL thickness is similar to that of the RNFL thickness.
-In the AD subject, the thickness map shows light blue areas (red arrows), which visualize the thinning of the GC-IPL.
-In line with this finding, the red and yellow super-pixels in the deviation maps (red arrows) also indicate the thickness of these regions fell outside the 99% or within 95%–99% percentile range, respectively.
-Reduction of GC-IPL thickness in these regions is also illustrated by the red sectors in the significance map.
+Analysis printout of retinal neuronal structure from an AD subject.
+Thinning of RNFL and GC-IPL in the AD subject is indicated by the presence of more light blue areas in the thickness maps.
+The magnitude of thinning is considered abnormal after compared to the normative age-matched population; the red sectors indicate the thickness value of the corresponding areas fell outside the normal range (p&lt;1%), while the yellow sector indicates borderline value in the corresponding area (1%&lt;p&lt; 5%).
+The exact areas of RNFL and GC-IPL thinning can also be visualized by the deviation maps, in which the red and yellow super-pixels (red arrows) indicate the thickness values of the corresponding spots fell outside the 99% or within 95%–99% percentile range, respectively.
+All together, these maps suggest that both RNFL and GC-IPL thicknesses were abnormally reduced in the AD subject.

-Unanalyzable or Ungradable Retinal Images: Unanalyzable retinal images may be obtained for several reasons.
-For instance, GC-IPL or RNFL segmentation failure may occur due to retinal pathologies, including age-related macular degeneration, diabetic retinopathy, and epiretinal membrane.
+Unanalyzable or Ungradable Retinal Images: Fundus photographs or OCT scans may be unanalyzable owing to several reasons.
+Regarding OCT scans, GC-IPL or RNFL segmentation failure may occur due to retinal pathologies, such as age-related macular degeneration, diabetic retinopathy, and epiretinal membrane.
 Figure 12A demonstrates an example of segmentation failure due to diabetic macular edema.
-OCT studies have also shown that OCT scan quality and thickness measures can be affected by dry eyes39, cataracts40–43, floaters and other vitreous opacities44,45.
-In addition, the retinal vasculature analysis may also be hindered by media opacity (such as a cataract), which affects the visibility of the retinal vasculature (Figure 12B).
+It has also been shown that OCT scan quality and thickness measurements can be affected by dry eyes39, cataracts40–43, floaters and other vitreous opacities44,45.
+Regarding fundus photographs, the measurement of retinal vascular parameters may also be hindered by media opacity (such as a cataract), which affects the visibility of the retinal vasculature (Figure 12B).

 Figure 12.
-Unanalyzable or ungradable images.
-Most suboptimal results could be corrected using the methods described in the protocol.
-However, several types of retinal images are unanalyzable and should be discarded.
-(A) In the OCT, segmentation failure may occur due to retinal pathologies, including age-related macular degeneration, diabetic retinopathy, and epiretinal membrane.
+Unanalyzable retinal images.
+While most suboptimal results could be avoided using the methods described, several types of retinal images are unanalyzable and should be discarded.
+(A) Segmentation failure may occur in some OCT scans due to retinal pathologies, including age-related macular degeneration, diabetic retinopathy, and epiretinal membrane.
 This figure demonstrates a segmentation failure due to diabetic macular edema.
-(B) The visibility of the retinal microvasculature is reduced by media opacity, such as opacity due to a cataract.
-This figure demonstrates that severe media opacity can render the image unanalyzable.
+(B) The visibility of the retinal vasculature can be reduced by media opacity, such as opacity due to a cataract.
+This figure demonstrates that severe media opacity can obscure the retinal vasculature and render the image unanalyzable.

 Table 2.
 Interpretations of major retinal vascular parameters.
-Vessel calibers and retinal vascular network parameters are two main categories of parameters reported by the computer-assisted analysis program.
-CRAE and CRVE document generalized retinal vessel narrowing or widening, reflecting subtle retinal microvascular dysfunction.
-Retinal vascular network parameters capture the “optimality” and “efficiency” of blood distribution in the retinal network, which in turn reflect the integrity of the cerebral microcirculation.
+Vessel calibers and retinal vascular network parameters are two main categories of retinal vascular parameters reported by the computer-assisted analysis programs.
+CRAE and CRVE document generalized retinal vessel narrowing and widening, reflecting subtle retinal microvascular dysfunction.
+Retinal vascular network parameters capture the “optimality” and “efficiency” of blood distribution in the retinal vascular network, which in turn reflect the integrity of the cerebral microcirculation.

 DISCUSSION:

-This protocol describes retinal imaging methods to study retinal neuronal and microvascular structures in vivo.
-As retinal changes reflect different aspects of the vasculature and neuronal structure in the brain, this method can be used to study dementia and, potentially, aid in diagnosis and risk assessment.
+This protocol describes the procedures of quantifying neuronal and vascular changes in the retina in vivo.
+As the retina shares similar embryological origins, anatomical features and physiological properties with the brain, these retinal changes may reflect similar changes of vasculature and neuronal structure in the brain.

-In the illustrated example shown in Figure 10 and Table 1, the AD subject showed decreased vessel caliber.
-Consistently, it has been reported that increased CRVE is associated with incident dementia46 and vascular dementia46, and decreased CRVE and CRAE are associated with Alzheimer’s Disease47,48.
+As shown in Figure 10 and Table 1, the AD subject showed decreased vessel calibers when compared to the healthy subject.
+It has been reported that decreased CRVE and CRAE are associated with Alzheimer’s Disease 46,47, although this is not consistently observed 48.